-- Rate Select the rate threshold; beats below this threshold will be considered slow. - Duration Select the period of time the Brady event must be maintained to be considered a potential event. - Night Rate For the M312 Model, select the rate threshold; beats below this threshold will be considered slow between 11:00pm and 7:00am. - Night Duration For the M312 Model, select the period of time the Brady event must be maintained to be considered a potential event between 11:00pm and 7:00am.
+- Rate Select the rate threshold; beats below this threshold will be considered slow. - Duration Select the period of time the Brady event must be maintained to be considered a potential event.

 Each Brady event contains 30 seconds of annotated S-ECG data centered around the onset (15 seconds before and up to 15 seconds after) and up to 30 seconds of annotated S-ECG data at the end where the heart rate is no longer slow.